Transmission-Constrained Consensus of Multiagent Networks: Main Results

-\begin{remark} In this dynamic model, convergence happens in a fully distributed manner, and without the need to know any information about any constraint functions.
-Conditions \ref{item:th_consensus_C2} and \ref{item:th_consensus_C3} in Theorem \ref{th:consensus} require $[\partial_m,\partial_M]^n$ to be the largest set in consensus zone and the consensus zone is connected. \end{remark}

 \begin{remark} Theorem \ref{th:consensus} shows that although the initial state is not in the consensus zone, the transmission constraints will limit the final state of the system.
-The fact inspires us that limiting agents' states can be done indirectly by imposing constraints on links of the interaction network. \end{remark}
+Hence, it shows that imposing constraints on links of the interaction networks can indirectly limit agents' states. \end{remark}

 \begin{remark} Under the conditions in Theorem \ref{th:consensus}, the constraint functions can be various functions.
 For example, constraint functions can be Sigmoid function or tanh function, which have many applications such as activation function in artificial neural networks, logistic function in biology, etc. More candidate constraint functions are given in the numeral example section. \end{remark}